 Our Co-Founder and Chief Product Officer, Filip Eldic, shares a peek into his role and what it takes to build a resilient software architecture.

-As Chief Product Officer at Bluedot, my job is to innovate.
+My job is to innovate.
 And what I enjoy most is getting to dream.
 I get to ask “what if?” and imagine perceived realities where technology can function the way I want.

 Compromising between imagination and reality